-15.2.4 Registration of GPS Units
+14.2.4 Registration of GPS Units

 Pilots must lodge the make, model and serial number of all GPS devices that they intend to use during the competition with the competition scorer.
 If the device a pilot nominated is damaged during the competition the pilot may wish to use an alternative device.
-The competition organiser or launch marshal must be given the make, model and serial number of this alternative device prior to a pilot launching to fly a round for which the pilot hopes to use the device's track-log for verification.
+The Competition Organiser or launch marshal must be given the make, model and serial number of this alternative device prior to a pilot launching to fly a round for which the pilot hopes to use the device's tracklog for verification.

-The Competition Director must ensure that each pilot has a unique make, model and serial number combination (i.e. no pilots are sharing devices) and they or their assistants must check the device's make, model and serial number prior to every task verification.
+The Meet Director must ensure that each pilot has a unique make, model and serial number combination (i.e. no pilots are sharing devices) and they or their assistants must check the device's make, model and serial number prior to every task verification.
 Any GPS submitted which does not match the lodged information may be rejected for verification.

-15.3 Sectors
+14.3 Sectors

-15.3.1 Size of Sectors
+14.3.1 Size of Sectors

 Competitions will be run on the basis of using cylindrical sectors.
-The radius will be 400m unless specified differently in the local regulations.
+The radius will be 400m unless specified differently in the Local Regulations.

-15.3.2 Accuracy of GPS sectors
+14.3.2 Accuracy of GPS sectors

 As only GPS evidence is used in a Category 1 competition, physical features on the ground are to be taken as a guide only.
 The use of virtual turn points not related to ground features are also permissible.
-The coordinates supplied by the competition organiser will be the turnpoints, goal and start points that the pilots will fly to except that, where manned goals are used, the pilots must cross the physical, marked goal line.
-An error margin of 0.5% will be allowed to compensate for any error in position recording by the GPS instrument.
-Track log
+The coordinates supplied by the Competition Organiser will be the turnpoints, goal and start points that the pilots will fly to except that, where manned goals are used, the pilots must cross the physical, marked goal line.
+An error margin of 0.5% will be allowed to compensate for any error in position recording by the GPS instrument tracklog.